Luca Guadagnino: Other activities

 Guadagnino has served twice on the jury of the Torino Film Festival: in 2003 for the short flm section and in 2006 for the official jury.
 In 2010, he was a member of the Venice Film Festival.
 In 2011, he served as president of the Beirut Film Festival, and on the jury of the Locarno Film Festival.

 Outside of film, he began working with the Italian fashion house Fendi in 2005.
-In 2012, he created Frenesy, a creative agency and production company that conceives and implements communications for luxury brands and produces fashion films, video and print advertising, and high-profile creative events.
+In 2012, he created Frenesy Film Company, a creative agency and production company that conceives and implements communications for luxury brands and produces fashion films, video and print advertising, and high-profile creative events.

 Guadagnino headed the jury for Louis Vuitton's Journey Awards in 2012, an international competition dedicated to young filmmakers.
 He also participated as a jury member in the first edition of Fashion Film Festival Milano in 2014, chaired by Franca Sozzani, chief editor of Vogue Italia.
 In December 2011, he made his debut as an opera director with Falstaff by Giuseppe Verdi at the Teatro Filarmonico in Verona, Italy.

 Luca Guadagnino will preside over the jury of the upcoming Marrakech International Film Festival, replacing Thomas Vinterberg, who had previously been appointed president of the fest’s jury but “had to excuse himself for family reasons,” according to a festival statement.

 Influences and style

 Guadagnino cited seeing the desert in the film Lawrence of Arabia at age five, as his "first impression of a screen, which had nothing to do with the actual film."
-Despite being influenced by Italian filmmakers such as Bernardo Bertolucci, Roberto Rossellini, Luchino Visconti, Dario Argento, Pier Paolo Pasolini and Federico Fellini, Guadagnino considers himself to be an international rather than Italian filmmaker, and has expressed a wish to be seen as Algerian one (given the nationality of his mother), saying: "[...]
+Despite being influenced by Italian filmmakers such as Bernardo Bertolucci, Roberto Rossellini, Luchino Visconti, Dario Argento and Pier Paolo Pasolini, Guadagnino considers himself to be an international rather than Italian filmmaker, and has expressed a wish to be seen as Algerian one (given the nationality of his mother), saying: "[...]
 I grew up in Ethiopia.
 I came to Italy when I was seven.
 In my mind, deep emotions and visual landscapes are from Ethiopia and not Palermo or any place in Italy.
 I arrived in Italy as an outsider."
 He has also said during his youth he was an “isolated” person who was “healing” himself with cinema and “finding a lot of solace” in horror movies.
 Other directors Guadagnino cites as influences include Alfred Hitchcock, Jean-Luc Godard, Nagisa Oshima, Rainer Werner Fassbinder, and Douglas Sirk.
 For the 2012 Sight & Sound directors' poll, Guadagnino listed, The Blue Gardenia, Come and Go, Fanny and Alexander, The Fury, Goodbye South, Goodbye, Histoire(s) du cinéma, In the Realm of the Senses, Journey to Italy, Psycho and Veronika Voss as his favourite films.